House Courses

 All courses must be approved and sponsored by a Trinity College Arts and Sciences department AND approved by the Committee on Courses.
 House Courses are free-standing courses of 18 or fewer students.
 The course may not require for a grade any other curricular or extra-curricular activity or enterprise, nor participation in activities beyond those of the course itself.
 House Courses are not skills courses or required training for subsequent courses or activities.
 House Courses do not have prerequisites, corequisites, or required permission.
 Enrollment in House Courses is open and cannot be limited by anything but the size of the course.
 Nevertheless, enrollment priority may sometimes be given for those living in the House where the House Course is taught.

-If you are interested in organizing and teaching a House Course, please visit our How to Apply section (below).
+If you are interested in organizing and teaching a House Course, please visit our How to Apply to Teach a House Course section below.
 You'll find our application form, instructions for filling it out, a waiver of liability template form for any fieldtrips you may want to offer as part of the course, a syllabus template, instructions for reserving a residence hall room for your course if necessary, and more.

 Please note changes in the application process outlined below: